lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

     //...
 ```

-We always have to consider the network problem.
-The command to notify typing end can be lost, so you need to implement a timer for dealing with it.
-The timer will remove the indicator after 10 seconds even if the command to notify typind end is not receieved.
+We always have to consider the network issue.
+The command that notifies the end of typing can get lost, so you need to implement a timer to handle this exception.
+The timer will remove the indicator after 10 seconds even if the command that notifies the end of typing is not received.

 ```objectivec
 - (void)startTimer